signature-ip-ai/inoculator-user-guide/source/addressmap.rst

 NC-NoC
 ------------------------------------------------

-The Address Map feature displays the address ranges assigned to all Target Devices within the topology.
-By default, these addresses are automatically generated.
-However, users have the option to manually configure the address ranges as needed.
+The Address Map feature displays the address ranges assigned to all Target Devices, including Virtual Devices within the topology.
+By default, these addresses are not automatically generated; users must manually configure the address ranges.

 To access this feature, navigate to the “Address Map” tab.